calmmage/dev-env/dev/draft/project_management_v2/workalong.md

 - [x] print group size (in brackets?)
   - [x] make cached?
   - [x] make cached all properties - last modified

+- [x] print project date info
+  - if edited > 1 month ago -> print that
+  - if edited recently but created long ago -> print both
+  - if edited recently and created recently -> print only when edited